Formal Verification of Multi-Paxos for Distributed Consensus: Verification of Multi-Paxos and general proof strategies

-$MsgInv$ and $AccInv$ are more involved.
-We proceed like we did for $TypeOK$ and create a proof tree, each branch of which aims to prove an invariant for some disjunct in $Next$.
-To explain the rest of our strategy, we show one combination: $MsgInv$ and $Phase1b$.
-Equation~(\ref{msginvproof}) gives the skeleton of the proof; the full proof is in Appendix \ref{appendix:proof}.
-Goal for the prover is step $\langle4\rangle2$ which states that $MsgInv'$ holds if an acceptor, $a$, executes $Phase1b$. $m$ is any message in the new set of messages, $msgs'$.
-Substeps $\langle5\rangle1,2,3$ focus on $MsgInv1b$, $MsgInv2a$, $MsgInv2b$, respectively.
+$AccInv$ and $MsgInv$ are more involved.
+We proceed as we did for $TypeOK$ and create a proof tree, each branch of which aims to prove an invariant for a disjunct in $Next$.
+To explain the rest of our strategy, we show a complex combination: $MsgInv$ and $Phase1b$. (\ref{msginvproof}) shows the skeleton of the proof. \definecolor{commentGreen}{rgb}{0,0.5,0} {{\text{\textbackslash} *}\,} \begin{myeqn} \end{myeqn}